Farzana201361-Nipa/blog/README.md

 </p>

-This repository is a Django project of an Blog website for Aluminum Company blogs regulary .
+This repository is a Django blog website project.

 <!-- <p align="center">
   <a><img src="" width="290"></a>